Gap Year in Zimbabwe

 After a decade of political disaster, Zimbabwe is emerging from its struggle as an incredible tourist destination once again.
 With its crowning jewel and natural wonder of the world, Victoria Falls, this landlocked country is a unique sight to see and has more gap year opportunities than you might expect.

 With an airport opening up in Livingstone the tourism market is about to boom.
 If you choose to take a gap year in Zimbabwe now, you'll have the opportunity to observe incredible biodiversity (including the "Big 5"), archeological sites, and majestic landscapes.
-Adventure await in this land of emerging opportunity and cultural resilience.
+Adventure awaits in this land of emerging opportunity and cultural resilience.

 Photo Credits: Sara&Joachim

 There's a wide range of community volunteering available in Zimbabwe.
-These range from teaching English, working in nursery schools, global health, community development, and women’s empowerment.
+These range from teaching English, to working in nursery schools, global health, community development, and women’s empowerment.

 With the general lack of development, there is a great need in the country at the moment.
 It’s always a great idea to capitalize on your skillset and use your travels to give back in a way that can really make a deep impact.

-Adventure Travel
+Adventure travel

 Zimbabwe is an adrenaline junkie’s paradise with opportunities to bungee jump, swim in the Devil’s Pool, see micro lighting, and go white water rafting.

-Wildlife Conservation
+Wildlife conservation

 As one of Africa’s traditional wildlife capitals, Zimbabwe maintains many of the country’s national parks and rehabilitation facilities.
-As a volunteer, you can work at one of these rehab centers and care for infant or injured wildlife.
+As a volunteer, you can work at one of these rehab centers and care for orphaned or injured wildlife.
 This is a wonderful opportunity if you are interested in veterinary work, although you don’t have to have any qualifications to participate.

 Alternatively, you can join a group of researchers and park rangers to study the wildlife populations in the field.